Yuriysteam/yuriysteam.github.io/_posts/2019-01-02-most-important-in-the-ui.md

 ---
 layout: post
-title: "The most important part of the interface"
+title: "Text is the important part of the interface"
 date: 2019-01-02 00:00:00
 categories: Design
 permalink: /blog/text-in-ui